falconshark/atmessager/README.md

 receivers.json
 -----------

 receivers.json contain all of the registed user name and chat id.
+ATMessager will use these receiver name to find their chat id.

 Example: